kevinfaveri/solana-candy-factory/README.md

 ## Donate

-The best way to support me is by following me on [https://twitter.com/kevinfaveri_](https://twitter.com/kevinfaveri_) and [https://twitter.com/aiphotos_](https://twitter.com/aiphotos_) (which is the art project that inspired this repository) :)
+The best way to support me is by following me on [https://twitter.com/kevcode_sol](https://twitter.com/kevcode_sol) and [https://twitter.com/aiphotos_](https://twitter.com/aiphotos_) (which is the art project that inspired this repository) :)

 ## Others Tools

 If you want multisig wallets, you may study https://github.com/GokiProtocol/goki or the https://github.com/project-serum/multisig.

-Also, a ton of other useful tools/repos: https://github.com/HashLips/hashlips_art_engine
+A ton of other useful tools/repos: https://github.com/HashLips/hashlips_art_engine

 https://github.com/exiled-apes/candy-machine-mint

 https://github.com/InnerMindDAO/MintUI (GUI for the Candy Machine)

-https://github.com/theskeletoncrew/treat-toolbox (WebApp for creating collections + Candy Machine without the candy machine cli overhead)
+https://github.com/theskeletoncrew/treat-toolbox (WebApp for creating collections using a web UI)

-https://github.com/maxwellfortney/next-candy-machine (More simplified version of this repo)

-https://github.com/samuelvanderwaal/metaboss (CLI with useful tools for Metaplex)
+https://github.com/samuelvanderwaal/metaboss (CLI with useful tools for Metaplex software)

 ## Hire

-If you want to hire me to develop your candy machine application on the Solana blockchain feel free to reach to a friend of mine through the email eduardonicoleit@hotmail.com
+If you want to hire someone to develop your candy machine application on the Solana blockchain feel free to reach to a friend of mine through the email eduardonicoleit@hotmail.com